 Simon Callow is an actor, director, and writer.
 He has appeared on the stage and in many films, including the hugely popular Four Weddings and a Funeral.
 Callow's books include Being an Actor; Shooting the Actor, a highly acclaimed biography of Charles Laughton; and a three volume biography of Orson Welles.

 "A superbly wrought, aesthetically and psychologically acute portrait of Welles's sheer, undisciplined genius...Not since Francois Truffaut's book on Hitchcock has an arts biographer possessed such a professional and intuitive understanding of his subject." —Kirkus Reviews

-Simon is writing the third volume of the Orson Welles biography, which will be published by Viking Press, a division of Penguin Books.
+One-Man Band, the third volume of Simon Callow's Orson Welles biography, has just been published by Viking Press, a division of Penguin Books.

 LinksSimon Callow's Website

 Orson Welles Volume I: The Road to Xanadu

 In this first installment of his masterful biography, Simon Callow captures the chameleonic genius of Orson Welles as only an actor/director deeply rooted in the entertainment industry could.
 Here is Welles’s prodigious childhood; his youth in New York, with its fraught partnership with John Houseman and the groundbreaking triumph of his all-black Macbeth; the pioneering radio work that culminated in the notorious 1938 broadcast of War of the Worlds; and finally, his work in Hollywood, including an authoritative account of the making of Citizen Kane.
 Rich in detail and insight, this is far and away the definitive look at Orson Welles—a figure even more extraordinary than the myths that have surrounded him.(Penguin, February 1997)